Glyphosate: Advertising controversies

 In 2016, a lawsuit was filed against Quaker Oats in the Federal district courts of both New York and California after trace amounts of glyphosate were found in oatmeal.
 The lawsuit alleged that the claim of "100% natural" was false advertising.
 That same year General Mills dropped the label "Made with 100% Natural Whole Grain Oats" from their Nature Valley granola bars after a lawsuit was filed that claimed the oats contained trace amounts of glyphosate.

 Trade dumping allegations

 United States companies have cited trade issues with glyphosate being dumped into western world market areas by Chinese companies, and a formal dispute was filed in 2010.

-Misinformation campaigns
+Misinformation

 Glyphosate has become a locus of campaigning and misinformation by anti-GMO activists because of its association with genetically modified glyphosate-resistant crops.

-US politician Robert F. Kennedy, Jr. has falsely claimed that glyphosate is partially responsible for the American obesity epidemic.
+US politician Robert F. Kennedy Jr. has claimed that the widespread adoption of glyphosate-resistant GM crops is partially responsible for the American obesity epidemic.
+He has falsely asserted that GM crops are nutrient deficient compared to their unmodified counterparts.
 Stephanie Seneff, a computer scientist and anti-vaccine activist, has falsely claimed that glyphosate causes autism and is partially responsible for the recent increase in concussions.